supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-03.md

     ![Azure portal screenshot showing the SQLVM1 and SQLVM2 SQL virtual machine resources.](images1/E3T3S5.png "SQL virtual machine resources")

 1. Select the **SQLVM1** virtual machine (the standard VM resource, not the SQL virtual machine resource).
 Then select **Extensions + application**.
-Note that the **SqlIaaSExtension** has been installed on the virtual machine.
+Note that the **SqlIaaSExtension** has been installed on the virtual machine.With the SQL virtual machine resources created and the SQL IaaS extension installed, you can now configure Azure Backup for virtual machines.

     ![Azure portal screenshot showing the SqlIaaSExtension has been deployed to SQLVM1.](images1/E3T3S6.png "SqlIaaSExtension")

-With the SQL virtual machine resources created and the SQL IaaS extension installed, you can now configure Azure Backup for virtual machines.

 1. In the Azure portal, navigate to the **BackupRSV** Recovery Services Vault resource in **ContosoRG1**.
 Under 'Getting started', select **Backup**.
 Under 'Where is your workload running?', select **Azure**.
 Under 'What do you want to backup?', select **SQL Server in Azure VM**.
 Then select **Start Discovery**.